MATF-RG18/RG105-labyrinth-escape/README.md

 Labyrinth escape is a very simple game, just find the way out.

-Controls are - W and S for forward and back.
+Controls are - W and S for forward and back, respectively.
 Move the mouse for turning.

 C is for close camera view, F is for far.
 B is for bird's eye view.